bilardi/javascript-prototype/README.md

 ## Installation

-The package is self-consistent but if you want to test it-self, you need internet.
+The package is self-consistent but if you want to test it-self, you need internet for testing with Jasmine (Behavior-Driven JavaScript).

 ## Usage

-Run the unit tests [test/SpecRunner.html](test/SpecRunner.html) file on your browser to use javascript scripts functions.
+Run the unit tests with [test/SpecRunner.html](test/SpecRunner.html) file on your browser to use javascript scripts functions.
 This is a best practice.

 ## Development

-The Javascript language is very permissive, but if you use a basic documentation like [JSDoc](http://usejsdoc.org/) and a unit test like [Jasmine](https://jasmine.github.io/), everyone can easily read your code!
+The Javascript language is very permissive, but if you use a basic documentation like [JSDoc](http://usejsdoc.org/) and unit / functional test like [Jasmine](https://jasmine.github.io/), everyone can easily read your code!

 It is common use to test the code step by step and Jasmine is a good beginning for unit test and functional test.

 Test with Jasmine is simple
 * create your test/spec/testScript.js
 * add it into test/SpecRunner.html in the spec files space
-* create your src/script.js
+* create your src/Script.js
 * add it into test/SpecRunner.html in the source files space
 * open test/SpecRunner.html on your browser and good luck!